Command Overview

 -trans

-Use the transparency unit to acquire from negatives and slides.
+Use the transparency unit to acquire from films, negatives and slides.

 -uiperm